-Intel Core i7 9750H benchmarks and performance out now!
+Intel Core i7 9750H Benchmarks and Performance Out Now!

 Just an iterative upgrade, or is there any actual performance difference from the 8750H?

-The Intel Core i7 8750H was extensively used in the last generation of gaming notebooks.
-It was the go-to processor for any high-end gaming notebook.
-Now Intel has come up with it’s latest ninth gen offering.
+Now Intel has come up with its latest ninth gen offering.
 The Core i7 9750H!
 Now from some online sources, the Intel Core i7 9750H benchmarks and performance numbers are completely out and we have a better idea of how this processor performs.

 Intel Core i7 9750H: What has changed?